-With EventSentry you can monitor parts of the Operating System to detect potential failures and problems.
+EventSentry can monitor several metrics of the Operating System to detect potential failures and problems as well as provide a searchable interface to key objects.
 With System Health Monitoring EventSentry can generate alerts in the application event log and/or consolidate information (e.g. CPU usage history, installed applications) in a central database.

 You can monitor the following system objects:

 •Monitor the memory usage of processes to detect faulty applications with memory leaks

 •Monitor certain registry keys and file locations to detect if applications are installed/uninstalled or if an application registers itself to be automatically started when a user logs in

 •Monitor directories for file size changes, file additions/deletions and file checksum changes

 •Ensure time is synchronized with a NTP server

 •Launch command-line applications at defined schedules and have their output logged to the event log

 •Backup and clear event logs at defined schedules

 •Utilize a system tray application